clux/js-talk-cisco/TALK.md

 It has nice regex match/replace methods.

 ### Date
-Date, which you can parse sensibly if you serialize it via toJSON || valueOf And it actually has a bunch of helpful methods as well if you need to wrestle with timezones.
+Date, which you can parse sensibly if you serialize it via toJSON || valueOf.
+And it actually has a bunch of helpful methods as well if you need to wrestle with timezones.

 ### Boolean